sapa/spa-specifications/places.md

         <http://viaf.org/viaf/154323889> .
 ```

 Places in Switzerland are described by a maximum of four levels.
 The example above defines Altstetten, a place that 1934 became a district of the city of Zurich.
 Zurich as a current Swiss municipality, represents the next (and most relevant) level.
-Municipalities fall within districts, which are ommited here.
-Instead each municipality is directly asigned to a canton.
+Municipalities fall within districts, which are omitted here.
+Instead each municipality is directly assigned to a canton.
 All cantons then are part of Switzerland as a state.

 Foreign places are only represented with two levels, i.e. Paris is a place in France.